8 Air navigation services

 The above mentioned airspace classes are valid in all states that have ratified the Chicago Convention on International Civil Aviation.
 This does not mean, however, that every airspace class is applied in practice by every State.
 Rather, each state is free to decide on the structure of its entire airspace and the categorisation of the resulting airspace blocks.
 For example, Italy applies airspace classes A, C, D, E and G, while Germany, Austria and Switzerland apply airspace classes C, D, E and G.

-To prevent collisions between aircraft, ATC uses so-called separations.
+To prevent collisions between aircraft, ATC uses so-called separation minima.
 As such, the term separation refers to the vertical and lateral spatial spacing between aircraft.
 As a target for separations, ATC uses specified minimum separations, which define exactly which vertical and lateral minimum distances must be maintained at all times.
 In practice, not all aircraft are separated from each other, as separations are only (i) provided in certain airspace classes and (ii) not offered to all flights.
 With regard to flights, a distinction is made between aircraft operating under Instrument Flight Rules (IFR) and aircraft operating under Visual Flight Rules (VFR).
 The following table summarises for all airspace classes and types of flight, whether or not separation is provided by ATC.
 Note, the table must be read as follows: the first column indicates in which airspace class a particular flight is located.
 The second column indicates whether this flight is operating under IFR or VFR.
 The third column then indicates which separation services are offered to this flight.

 Airspace Class Flight Rules Separation provided to this flight